nicococo/scRNA/README.md

 This package contains methods for generating artifical data, clustering, and blending datasets (domain adaptation).

-This software was written by Nico Goernitz, Bettina Mieth, Alex Gutteridge.
+This software was written by Nico Goernitz, Bettina Mieth, Marina Vidovic, Alex Gutteridge.

-# News
+### News
 - First version that can be conveniently installed using the _pip install git+https://github.com/nicococo/scRNA.git_ command.
 Enjoy :)
-- Command line script are available
+- Command line script available

 Getting started